 The Kapalua Coastal Trail runs alongside the ocean through the Kapalua Resort.
 You will see great ocean views, spectacular waves crashing into lava rocks, natural greenery, fields of lava, beautiful beaches, and luxurious hotels and condos.
 You will walk on pavement, lava, sand, dirt, gravel, weeds, rocks, stairs, and wooden walkways.
-The beaches at the start and end of the trail were each named best beach in the United States, Kapalua Beach in 2018 and Fleming Beach in 2003.
+The beaches at the start and end of Kapalua Beach and ends at Fleming Beach.
 You can start your walk at either end of the trail, do the round trip, and then spend the rest of the day at one of those two great beaches.
 (Source MauiHawaii.org)

 Ka'anapali Beach Walk

-The Beachwalk runs along the length of Ka’anapali Beach is one of the greatest places to gaze at the sunset on the island.
-Even if you’ve come to Maui for peace and solitude, it’s definitely worth spending an morning strolling the beachwalk, admiring the hum of beachfront restaurants and resorts, glitzy couples, and evening surfers.
+The Beachwalk runs along the length of Ka’anapali Beach and is one of the greatest places to gaze at the sunset on the island.
+Even if you’ve come to Maui for peace and solitude, it’s definitely worth spending a morning strolling the beach walk, admiring the hum of beachfront restaurants and resorts, glitzy couples, and evening surfers.

-The path runs from Aston Ka'anapali Shores Resort to Hanakao'o Park .
-We’d assert that the north end of the walk is best, There is plenty of free parking.
+The path runs from Aston Ka'anapali Shores Resort to Hanakao'o Park.
+We’d believe that the north end of the walk is best, There is plenty of free parking.
 There are other free parking lots, but we always use the north parking lot because it's the closest to the Condo.
-We walk this walk nearly everyday.
+We walk this walk nearly every day.

-Local tip: For a good walk, get on the beachwalk before 9:00 AM, before all the tourist are clogging up the beachwalk.
+Local tip: For a good walk, get on the beach walk before 9:00 AM, before all the tourists are clogging up the beach walk.